-During 2016/17, SFT instigated the refresh of its website which has resulted in a slight increase in the spend on public relations in this finance year compared to previous years.
+During 2016/17, SFT instigated the refresh of its website which resulted in the slight increase in spend on public relations in the that year.

-Amount for 2016/2017: £100,139 (2015/16: £84,758)
+Amount for 2017/2018: £86,723 (2016/17: £100,139)

 Overseas Travel

 The statement of expenditure incurred on overseas travel should include travel to as well as from the United Kingdom; and should also include the cost of hotels, conference fees, the cost of travel and subsistence during the overseas visit and any other related expenditure.
 In other words, expenditure incurred on 'overseas travel' should be regarded as the full costs incurred in connection with the trip from departure until return, and not simply the cost of the journey itself.